The Stranger (Camus novel): Difference between translations

-The ending lines differ as well: Gilbert translates "on the day of my execution there should be a huge crowd of spectators and that they should greet me with howls of execration", which contrasts with Laredo's translation of "greet me with cries of hatred."
-This passage describes a scene that would serve as a foil to the prior "indifference of the world".
+The ending lines differ as well: Gilbert translates 'on the day of my execution there should be a huge crowd of spectators and that they should greet me with howls of execration', which contrasts with Laredo's and Smith's translation of 'greet me with cries of hatred'.
+This passage describes a scene that would serve as a foil to the prior 'indifference of the world'.
 In French, the phrase is cris de haine.
-Ward translates this as "with cries of hate".
-Gilbert juxtaposes "execration" with "execution".
+Ward translates this as 'with cries of hate'.
+Gilbert juxtaposes 'execration' with 'execution'.